 clamd.
 When we installed Malware Detect,

-clamav was installed as dependency package.
-It is meant primarily for one-off scanning, and will help to improve performance of manual Malware Detect scans, e.g. launched via
+clamav was installed as a dependency package.
+It is meant primarily for one-off scanning and will help to improve the performance of manual Malware Detect scans, e.g. launched via

 In case of continuous file monitoring, you may want to additionally install